hnvt1989/MyProject/README.md

 ==========================================================
 This is my personal project.
 It is a small e-commerce website.

-Website is hosted @ the URL:  http://myproject-dev.us-west-2.elasticbeanstalk.com/
+Website is hosted in AWS, the URL is :  http://myproject-dev.us-west-2.elasticbeanstalk.com/

 ==========================================================
 Technologies: Microsoft Entity Framework, MSSQL, C#, JavaScript, HTML, CSS, Ajax, Foundation framework, NUnit, AWS, Git.